-For information about specific policies and procedures, please contact your provincial data centre
+For information about specific policies and procedures, please contact your local data centre.

 The data in the data centres have been de-identified, so we do not know how your individual data have been used.

-Please contact your provincial data centre for more information about studies that have used the data.
+Please contact your local data centre for more information about studies that have used the data.

-Please contact your provincial data centre for more information.
+Please contact your local data centre for more information.

 Researchers and Institutions